 Winning at the game of aging is tough and therefore not for wimps.

-So if life hits hard, imagine how much harder and how much more often it hits as we age.
-Athletes are not wimps!
-We are better than that!
+So if life hits hard, imagine how much harder and how much more often it hits as we age?
 As we play the aging game we need to remember that winning is an ongoing process.
 We win some, and we lose some, but we never give up on life!
 Life is too precious and there is still so much more to enjoy, experience, and share.
 So toughen up and enjoy the bumpy ride!
 It’s time to get off the bench, put on your helmet and get into the game!